Semidefinite programming relaxations for quantum correlations: Further topics and methods

-To see why, consider a feasible (or optimal) point $X^*$ for the SDP in Eq.~\eqref{primal}.
-From the argument above $g(X^*,\lambda^*)$ will be also feasible for the original SDP, with the same value of the objective.
+To see why, consider a feasible (or optimal) point $X'$ for the SDP in Eq.~\eqref{primal}.
+From the previous argument $g(X',\lambda')$ will also be feasible for the original SDP, with the same value of the objective.
 Since by assumption it is a fixed point of $f$, it is also feasible for the SDP in Eq.~\eqref{symmetrized}.

+The simplest example of symmetrisation is when $C$, $A_i$, and $b_i$ are all real.
+Then a function $f$ that leaves the objective and feasible set of the SDP invariant is complex conjugation, and the projection onto its fixed point is taking the real part of $X$.
+This symmetrisation often delivers significant performance improvements, as SDP solvers often have poor support for complex numbers.

-Symmetrising an SDP then boils down to identifying $f$, the projection onto the fixed point subspace, and using the constraint $f(X) = X$ to simplify the problem.
+In general, symmetrising an SDP boils down to identifying $f$, the projection onto the fixed point subspace, and using the constraint $f(X) = X$ to simplify the problem.
 The theory for doing so is particularly simple and well-developed when $f$ is a group action \cite{Gatermann2004,Bachoc2011,Riener2013}, so we shall present it here, while noting that more general techniques exist \cite{deklerk2011,Permenter2019}.